lukeelerson1/CS457-Connect-4/README.md

 - **Decision-Making:** N/A

 ## Additional Notes
+- run using Python3, has not been tested with Python2

 - Server can now be ran using following command:
     "python3 server.py -p PORT"
     ex. "python3 server.py -p 12345"